 Customer Accumulation, Firm Size, and Aggregate Productivity (Job Market Paper)

-Abstract: Modern economies exhibit striking variation in firm size.
-While this fact is often attributed to productivity differences, recent literature has emphasized the role of customer accumulation.
+Abstract: Firms differ in how well they can produce as well as how many customers they can sell to.
 In this paper, I study the possibility of mismatch between these two objects: productive firms with few customers and unproductive firms with many.
-I argue that this is an important channel for understanding firm heterogeneity and has strong policy implications.
+I argue that this is an important channel for understanding firm size dispersion and a key determinant of aggregate productivity.
 To do so, I develop a dynamic macroeconomic model where firms endogenously differ in both productivity and customer access.
-Customer accumulation in the model is gradual and uncertain, naturally resulting in productivity-customer mismatch.
-I show that the firm's static optimality conditions distinguish customer access from productivity, and use this fact to calibrate the model to administrative data covering the universe of Canadian firms.
-The calibrated model features prominent mismatch, allowing it to match salient empirical patterns missed by alternative frameworks.
-This mismatch also leads to a surprising policy result.
-A tax on high revenue firms — clearly detrimental in standard models — can increase aggregate productivity and welfare.
+Customer accumulation in the model is gradual and uncertain, naturally allowing for productivity-customer mismatch.
+I show that the firm's static optimality conditions distinguish customer access from productivity, allowing me to separately identify the two objects in firm-level data.
+Applying this method to administrative data covering the universe of Canadian firms, I uncover a surprising degree of mismatch.
+This leads to a strong policy implication: A tax on high-revenue firms — clearly detrimental in standard models — can increase aggregate productivity and welfare.
 This is because the tax shifts production away from unproductive large firms, reducing misallocation by enough that the net effect is positive.
-I also find substantial welfare gains from subsidizing customer accumulation, highlighting an understudied margin for policy intervention.
+I also find substantial welfare gains from subsidizing firm investment in customer accumulation, highlighting an understudied margin for policy intervention.

-Growth, Spillovers, and Declining Entry, with Renato Zimmermann
+Intangible Investment, Spillovers, and Aggregate Growth, with Renato Zimmermann

 The Rise of Winner-Takes-All Markets

 Abstract: Recent literature has found that leading firms have higher market shares, profits, and markups than they did 40 years ago.
 I add to this literature by presenting new evidence focused on the persistence of market leadership.
-I find that persistence is high and rising, meaning that firms who take hold of the high rewards associated with market leadership are increasingly difficult to dislodge.
+I find that persistence is high and rising, meaning that firms who take hold of the high rewards associated with market leadership are increasingly unlikely to be dislodged.
 I then propose a dynamic model of oligopolistic competition and endogenous growth that captures this fact.
-The key novelty of the model is a “learning by doing” mechanism, whereby productivity is determined in part by past levels of production.
+The key novelty of the model is a "learning by doing" mechanism, whereby productivity is determined in part by past levels of production.
 I calibrate the model to match firm-level US data in two time periods: Early (1976-1990) and Late (2000-2020).
-I find that the learning by doing mechanism is much more prominent in the later time period, and this quantitatively explains 54% of the rise in leadership persistence.
+The calibrated model matches the decline in growth and rise in leadership persistence observed in the data, and features a dramatic increase in the strength of learning by doing.
+My results suggest that learning by doing is at the heart of the macroeconomic shifts observed over the last 40 years.

 Protectionist Tariffs With Third Country Effects, with Abdelrahman Amer and Daniel Trefler